Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - Digital Forensics

 I completed these modules along with quizzes and Checkpoint Exams.
 Tomorrow, I'll be completing the course by taking the last Checkpoint Exam and the Course Final Exam....Journey with Me ☺️

+Day 35: 100 Days of Cybersecurity

+Thursday,7th August,2025

+I completed the Cyber Threat Management course!
+I took the last Checkpoint Exam and the Course Final Exam, and I'm thrilled to have finished the course.

+ It's been a great learning experience, and I'm looking forward to learning more and proceeding in this path.
+I'll be starting the next course in the Introduction to Junior Cybersecurity Analyst path on Monday.....Journey with Me ☺️